TobbeTripitaka/Aq1/README.md

 ---

 The provided Jupyter notebook reproduces the model and and figures in the paper, including supplimentary material.
+The notebook also generates some additional tests and figures, not included in the paper.
 Note that the previous version of agrid is used for this study.
 Please get in touch if you have dependency issues to reproduce the results.